-In 2015, we received funding from the Youth Music Fund to deliver a music project in collaboration with Live Music Now, who have a distinguished track record and national reputation in working with people who have been traditionally excluded from live music programmes.
-Our Musical Mentoring project has enabled us to bring new musicians into the hospital and in turn, work with a greater number of patients.
+In 2015, we received funding from the Youth Music Foundation to deliver a music project in collaboration with Live Music Now, who have a distinguished track record and national reputation in working with people who have been traditionally excluded from live music programmes.
+Our Musical Mentoring project enabled us to bring new musicians into the hospital and in turn, work with a greater number of patients.

 In addition to our music programme on the wards, Alder Hey in the Park now has a designated performance area within the main atrium where we can showcase live musical performances from musicians and performers.
 Bringing live music to our atrium has been a fantastic addition to our arts programme and is being enjoyed by visitors and staff alike.

 We have a long standing partnership with ‘Small Things Dance Collective.
 Their groundbreaking project ‘From Where You Are’, explored dance creation in a children’s healthcare setting and most notably, its impact on patients’ experience of pain.
 Their child centred approach toward based movement improvisation sessions has been recognized nationally and attracted interest from both dance and health professionals.